CprimeLearningLabs/terraform-aws-intro/labs/lab-4.3-Variables/lab4.3-variables.md

 Create a file called `variables.tf`.

 For this lab, we will create variables for the following:
--	Region
+-	Region (no default value)
-- VM key pair name
+- VM key pair name (no default value)
--	Database name
+-	Database name (default value is "appdb")

 Try your hand at writing the variable declarations in variables.tf.
 Run terraform validate to check for syntax errors.